-A guide to problems, costs, maintenance and repair for your 2005 Nissan Titan
+A guide to repairs, service, and maintenance costs for your 2005 Nissan Titan

 Overheating and/or lack of proper venting can cause the rear axle seals to leak.
 Excessive fluid loss can result in major damage to the rear differential assembly and/or axle bearings.

 A weak or failing fuel pump can cause power loss due to lower fuel pressure and lean mixture conditions.
 This rarely causes a Check Engine Light to illuminate and should be repaired to avoid catalytic converter damage.

 2005 Nissan Titan Questionswhy does my back wheel wobble while driving and sometimes makes a clicking sound (1 answer)